RafDingo/Maths40/README.md

 # Maths40 Project Repo
 👋 Hey!
-Welcome to pur project repo.
+Welcome to our project repo.
 ## 📚 Dataset
 Breif desc of dataset
 ## 🔬 Aim